gridai/grid-docs/docs/features/runs/creating-runs-with-dockerfile.md

 :::note
 The examples assume you have already installed and setup Grid.
-If you haven't already please visit the [Getting Started](https://docs.grid.ai/getting-started) page
+If you haven't already please visit the [Getting Started](https://docs.grid.ai/getting-started) page.
+Also, if you encounter issues please check the [FAQ](https://docs.grid.ai/features/runs/troubleshooting.md).
+We periodically update this with user questions.
 :::

 # Creating Runs from a Dockerfile